How To Guide: Do It Yourself (DIY) Debt Settlement

 If your credit score is high enough, you may be able to transfer your credit card balances to a balance transfer card.
 These cards usually have 0% APR for 6 to 12 months but you'll still want to avoid adding any new charges.
 If you do use your available credit lines, keep them below 30% usage in order to prevent damage to your credit score.

-You may also want to consider taking out a personal loan to pay off your high-interest debt or consolidating all your debts to make it easier to pay off in one lump sum.
+You may also want to consider taking out a personal loan to pay off your high-interest debt or consolidate all your debts to make it easier to pay off in one lump sum.

 Step 4: Avoid Creating More Debt